 When businesses require weight data to maximize profit, increase efficiencies or meet legislation requirements, they need a continuous means of capturing that data.
 By providing real-time data, forklift scales can contribute to operational efficiency while minimizing production downtime.

-This full-service recycling center for paper, corrugated paper, plastic, glass and non-ferrous metals serves thousands of customers, from small stores to complete communities.
+This full-service recycling center for paper, corrugated paper, plastic, glass and non-ferrous metals serves thousands of customers.
+They range from small stores to complete communities.
 It weighs and grades materials as they arrive at the facility and after they are compacted into bales.
 When Cougle’s identified that its weighing operation was slowing down production and affecting data accuracy, it considered a system solution that could handle constant usage and integrate with new data management software.

 To increase efficiency, Cougle’s retrofitted forklift scales to seven of their forklifts.
 The scales enabled Cougle’s to integrate weighing and data management seamlessly into their operation.
 The scale unit was installed onto each truck’s fork carriage so that drivers could lift, weigh, move and record the load in just one operation, without leaving the cab.
 Onboard wireless PCs were also installed to transmit the weight data to a central computer for analysis.